 A Fact includes a list of sources that include the fact and from which where it was extracted, in URL, or Web address, or any other appropriate form of identification and/or location, such as a unique document identifier.

-In addition, the information associated with the fact may also include the agent type of the importer that was extracting facts.
+Also, the information associated with the fact may include the agent type of the importer that was extracting facts.
 So, this agent might be one that only imports facts from Wikipedia or the IMDB or some other site that may be used as a source of facts:

 The facts illustrated in FIG. 2(d) include an agent field that identifies the importer that extracted the fact.
 For example, the importer may be a specialized importer that extracts facts from a specific source (e.g., the pages of a particular web site, or family of web sites) or type of source (e.g., web pages that present factual information in tabular form), or an importer that extracts facts from free text in documents throughout the Web, and so forth.

 Knowledge Base Facts Include Name Facts and Propery Facts

 These are more specialized facts, with a name fact being one that conveys a name for the entity.
 For example name facts for the United States Patent and Trademark Office might be “PTO” and “USPTO” as well as the official name, “United States Patent and Trademark Office.”
-One might be designated as a primary name with the others a secondary names.
+One might be designated as a primary name with the others a secondary name.
 They may also be called synonymous names of the object.

 Property facts generally provide summary information about an object, such as “Bill Clinton was the 42nd President of the United States from 1993 to 2001.”